GoogleCloudPlatform/konlet/README.md

-# Compute Engine Container Startup Agent
+# DEPRECATED Compute Engine Container Startup Agent

 The Compute Engine container startup agent starts a container deployed on a VM instance using [Deploying Containers on VMs and Managed Instance Groups](